 - Greater Accuracy – Vascular biometrics are more accurate than fingerprint based biometrics and have lower FRR and FAR.

 - Durability of the enrolled prints – Veins are present inside the skin and do not deteriorate due to external conditions or age.
-As a result, a person enrolled using his vascular biometrics can be authenticated with ease after long duration of time.
+As a result, authentication of a person using his vascular biometrics can be easy after a long duration of time.

 - Non-intrusive – Vein pattern reading devices are contact-less.
 They shine infrared light on the finger or palm and capture the illuminated veins.